otvam/pypeec/docs/content/examples.rst

 .. code-block:: bash

-    # create a new folder
+    # Create a new folder
     mkdir examples

-    # go to the created folder
+    # Go to the created folder
     cd examples

-    # create a Python Virtual Environment
+    # Create a Python Virtual Environment
-    #    - the Python executable can be "python" or "python3"
+    #    - The Python executable can be "python" or "python3"
-    #    - alternatively, Conda can be used for the environment
+    #    - Alternatively, Conda can be used for the environment
     python -m venv venv

-    # active the Python Virtual Environment
+    # Activate the Python Virtual Environment
     source venv/bin/activate

-    # install PyPEEC from Pypi
+    # Install PyPEEC from Pypi
     pip install pypeec

-    # extract the PyPEEC examples
+    # Extract the PyPEEC examples
     pypeec examples .

 Running the Examples